 Support has been received from all of the local Parish Councils which, together with the revenue that we can generate ourselves, ensures that we are financially viable.

-The Trust is looking forward to developing this community asset and meeting the challenge of providing a service that will be valued by the people of Sherburn and the local villages.
+In September 2017 the Steering Group became the Sherburn & Villages Community Library Management Group and continues its work under the governance of Sherburn in Elmet Community Trust.
+Three of its members; Paul Doherty, Karen Packham and Kevin Sibson are Trustees of the Community Trust.
+The Trust is dedicated to continuing the development of this community asset and meeting the challenge of providing a service that will be valued by the people of Sherburn and the local villages.